Sick after the sauna – The following reasons can be responsible for it

 High air temperatures, radiant heat and high humidity are all factors that lead to heat stress.
 Problems with headaches or nausea after a sauna session are usually the result of excessive heat exposure.
 Due to high or low blood pressure, nausea or headache may occur when leaving the sauna.
 With a dehydrated body, there is always a risk of nausea and migraines.
 When taking a sauna, the body sweats excessively and extracts fluid from the body in the process.
 In this case, the body tries to cool the blood, resulting in improved blood circulation at the expense of lower blood pressure.

-When you go to the sauna, you should always listen to your body.
-Watch for signs that indicate dehydration.
+When you go to the sauna, always listen to your body.
+Look for signs that indicate dehydration.
 If this is the case, drink plenty of water and give your body time to absorb it before going to the sauna.
-Make sure your sauna is set at an appropriate temperature and start with small sessions, slowly increasing the length until your body gets used to it.
-Don’t overdo it, after all you want your brain to release endorphins.
+Make sure your sauna is set at an appropriate temperature, and start with small sessions that you slowly lengthen until your body gets used to it.
+Don’t overdo it; after all, you want your brain to release endorphins.